thesupersonic16/HedgeModManager/README.md

 **IncludeDirCount** Specifies how many folders will be included with your mod.

 **UpdateServer** A URL to a directory on a HTTP or HTTPS server containing a mod_version.ini and mod_files.txt file using the SonicGMI update format. e.g. ``UpdateServer="https://colorsproject.000webhostapp.com/qua200/"``

+**DLLFile** A path to the mod's DLL file.
+Only use this if the mod contains a dll file.
+If not remove this line.

+**SaveFile** A path to a save file or to where you want the file save to be located.
+This only works if save redirection is enabled, and is recommended to be used if the mod needs a curtain progress or if the mod risks breaking save files.

 ### Desc